JackLanger/BackpackersWorldData/README.md

 # BackpackersWorldData

 website for quickly acquiring vital travel information regarding exchange and countrie information.
+Using api calls for retriving country data from <a href="www.Restcountries.eu"/> as well as currency data from <a href="https://exchangeratesapi.io/"/>

 <p><strong>will add :</strong></p>
 <ul>